Employment and employee benefits in United Arab Emirates: overview

 An employer in the DIFC must pay maternity pay at:

-The employee's normal weekly rate for the first 45 days of maternity leave.
+The employee's normal daily wage for the first 33 working days of maternity leave.

-An employee in the DIFC can return to work at the end of the maternity leave on the same terms and conditions, and with the same seniority rights, as she would have had if she had not taken maternity leave.
+An employee in the DIFC can return to work at the end of the maternity leave to the same role or a suitable alternative on the same terms and conditions, and with the same seniority rights, as she would have had if she had not taken maternity leave.
 An employer must not, because of an employee's pregnancy or maternity leave:

 Terminate the employment.